jontay999/CTF-writeups/HackTheBox/CyberSanta/Crypto/missing_reindeer/README.md

 - `ciphertext = plaintext^exponent % modulus`.

 But with such a large modulus and small exponent, it was very likely that the modulus was never used.
-By running a function to cube root the ciphertext, (Note: the `find_invpower` function was found on StackOverflow, but I can't seem to find it at the moment.
-If I find it, I will update this writeup.)
+By running a function to cube root the ciphertext, (Note: the `find_invpower` function was found [here](https://stackoverflow.com/questions/356090/how-to-compute-the-nth-root-of-a-very-big-integer) on StackOverflow)

 ```
 def find_invpow(x,n):